Verity-Games/Rocket-Hamster/README.md

 # Rocket-Hamster

-## The world's FIRST flying hamster!
+### The world's FIRST flying
-### Navigate Gary through the trecherous skies, watch out for planes, Blobbles, and more!
+ Navigate Gary through the trecherous skies, watch out for planes, Blobbles, and more!

-## Brand new code!
+### Brand new code!
-### The code for this game has been completely renewed, meaning better movement and a better scoring system!
+ The code for this game has been completely renewed, meaning better movement and a better scoring system!

 ## To Do List:
  - [ ] Enemies